DGP-LVM: Derivative Gaussian process latent variable models

-Overall, we see an RMSE reduction of more than 50\% compared to the prior RMSE, and a reduction of about 30\% compared to the models without derivative information, thus clearly outlining the benefits of using DGP-LVMs.
-Conversely, when models include derivative information \textit{without} accounting for scale differences, RMSE values are a lot higher, suggesting that the model performs adversely while estimating latent inputs (Figure \ref{fig:sim-study-main-effects-full} in Appendix B).
-Curiously, the performance of such models is even worse than the models not including derivatives at all, sometimes even worse than when just using the prior measurement model alone.
+Overall, we see a reduction in RMSE of more than 50\% compared to the corresponding prior metrics, and a reduction of about 30\% compared to the models without derivative information in the SE and periodic data cases, thus clearly outlining the benefits of using DGP-LVMs.
+Conversely, when models include derivative information \textit{without} accounting for scale differences, the RMSEs are a lot higher, suggesting that the model performs adversely while estimating latent inputs (see Figures \ref{fig:se-sim-x-effects-rmse-full}--\ref{fig:per-sim-x-effects-rmse-full} in Appendix B).
+Curiously, the performance of such models is even worse than the models not including derivatives at all, sometimes close to (or even worse than) when just using the prior measurement model alone.
 Presumably, this is because hyperparameter estimates are strongly biased if forced to be the same for both regular outputs and their derivatives; at least when the ground truth assumes hyperparameters to be different by a factor of 3 (which is not unrealistic).
 As an implication, we then also obtain strongly biased latent input estimates, resulting in large RMSEs.
 This clearly highlights the importance of our derivative covariance function modifications.
-Without it, using derivative information poses the risk of providing strongly misleading results.
+Without these modifications, using derivative information poses the risk of providing strongly misleading results.

-With respect to the other varied components, modeling varying hyperparameters results in a slight increase in RMSE, especially in higher output dimensions (Figure \ref{fig:sim-study-vary-effects}).
-We hypothesize that this is due to the significant increase in the number of estimated parameters, while the amount of data remain constant.
-Concretely, the number of parameters increase by the number of hyperparameters times the number of output dimensions, which is quite substantial especially for 20 output dimensions.
-It is likely that, in more data-rich scenarios, modeling hyperparameters as varying over dimensions is strongly beneficial.
-However, due to the increased computational costs of such a scenario, we do not investigate it in this paper.
-We see a similar increase in RMSE when modeling outputs as correlated, the reason presumably also being the substantial increase in estimated model parameters.
-For output dimension $D$, we estimate $D(D-1)/2$ number of parameters just for between-dimension correlations.
-Such a significant increase in parameters becomes visible in the results especially for $D = 20$, as can be seen in Figure \ref{fig:sim-study-corr-effects}.
+With respect to the other varied components, modelling varying hyperparameters and correlated outputs may result in a slight increase in the RMSEs (see (b) and (c) of Figures \ref{fig:m32-sim-x-effects}--\ref{fig:per-sim-x-effects}), especially in higher output dimensions.
+We hypothesize that this is due to the significant increase in the number of estimated parameters, while the amount of data points remained constant in our simulations.
+Concretely, the number of parameters increase by the number of hyperparameters per dimension (i.e., $5$ in our case) times the number of output dimensions $D$, which is quite substantial already for $D=10$ output dimensions.